 3. Ball is hit fair and rolls out of play on either the first (1st) base side or third (3rd) base side.
 Ground Rule allows all runners to advance two (2) bases including courtesy runners.

 4. Ball hit over the fence in fair territory is a home run.
-All runners including the courtesy runner(s) also circle the bases.
+All runners including the courtesy runner(s) will score, with no need to touch all the bases (walk off home run).

 ASA Rules provide a No Smoking environment.
 Participant(s)/Player(s) may not smoke inside the dugout or on the playing field.
 This rule will be strictly enforced.